 Focus on the Total Person

-In Miller’s 10 seasons as a college head coach, all 29 players who have completed their eligibility under his direction have earned their college degrees.
-Sixteen of those graduates came during his time at Xavier, and he has helped 13 players earn their degrees in five years at Arizona.
+In Miller’s 11 seasons as a college head coach, all 32 players who have completed their eligibility under his direction have earned their college degrees.
+Sixteen of those graduates came during his time at Xavier, and he has helped 16 players earn their degrees in six years at Arizona.

-Under Miller’s watch, Arizona has also experienced Academic Progress Rate (APR) success, as evidenced by its most recent multi-year score of 984, which reflects the first four years of Miller’s tenure.
-The Wildcats produced single-year APR scores of 1,000 in both 2010-11 and 2011-12.
+Under Miller’s watch, Arizona has also experienced Academic Progress Rate (APR) success, as evidenced by its most recent multi-year score of 1,000, which reflects the program’s performance from 2011-14.
+The Wildcats produced single-year APR scores of 1,000 in both 2010-11 and 2011-12 and exceeded the 1,000-point mark in 2013-14 by earning bonus points from former student-athletes returning to obtain their degrees.

 Part of Miller’s philosophy is also centered on community involvement and giving back to those who support the UA program.
 To that end, the Wildcats have been frequent visitors to Diamond Children’s Hospital at the University of Arizona Medical Center during Miller’s tenure, as well as taking part in activities with other local organizations.